Receptionist - Calworks

 • Knowledge and understanding of the concepts of Harm Reduction, Trauma Informed Care and the dynamics of domestic violence

-• Knowledge of issues facing domestic violence victims (e.g. substance abuse, mental health, sexual assault, human trafficking and immigration)
+• Knowledge of issues facing domestic violence victims (e.g. substance abuse, mental health, parenting support, sexual assault, human trafficking and immigration)

 • Ability to deescalate aggressive/agitated individuals